 Remember, dieting is for losing weight — fueling is for marathon training.

 Not everyone goes into marathon training free of injuries, health issues, or without dietary restrictions or choices.
-Sports dietitian, Jeff Lucchino, MS, RDN, CSSD, breaks down a few health issues, diets, and training roadblocks to help you perform your best.
+The sports nutrition experts at UPMC Sports Medicine break down a few health issues, diets, and training roadblocks to help you perform your best.

 Training for a Marathon While Managing Diabetes

-According to the Centers for Disease Control and Prevention, more than 9 percent of people in the United States have diabetes, which affects the way the body produces insulin and utilizes blood glucose.
+According to the Centers for Disease Control and Prevention (CDC), more than 9 percent of people in the United States have diabetes, which affects the way the body produces insulin and utilizes blood glucose.

 When training for a half or full marathon, the goal is to keep blood sugar stabilized throughout the day and to be especially mindful of blood sugar levels before, during, and after training runs and workouts.